Casella Waste Systems (CWST)

 Casella Waste Systems Trailing 12-Month Free Cash Flow Margin

-Casella Waste Systems’s free cash flow clocked in at $159.5 million in Q3, equivalent to a 32.9% margin.
-This result was good as its margin was 18.5 percentage points higher than in the same quarter last year, building on its favorable historical trend.
+Casella Waste Systems’s free cash flow clocked in at $39.3 million in Q4, equivalent to a 8.4% margin.
+The company’s cash profitability regressed as it was 5.6 percentage points lower than in the same quarter last year, suggesting its historical struggles have dragged on.

 10. Return on Invested Capital (ROIC)